ORLM: A Customizable Framework in Training Large Models for Automated Optimization Modeling: Introduction

+To fill this gap, this paper introduces, for the first time, a new path for training an open-source large language model specifically designed for modeling and solving optimization problems.
+To address the core of the above challenges, we present a semi-automated framework for the synthesis of high-quality optimization modeling data, aimed at progressively enhancing the specialized modeling capabilities of LLMs.
+We hope that this approach will inspire future research and serve as a foundation for the deeper integration of large models with operations research.
+Our main contributions can be summarized as follows:

-Therefore, we design and implement {\sc OR-Instruct}, a semi-automated process for creating synthetic data tailored to specific requirements.
-The process uses an iterative bootstrapping algorithm (see Figure \ref{fig:or-instruct}).
-Initially, we collect a set of seed industry cases (e.g., 686 cases in our study)and add them to the training data pool.
-Following this, we use two strategies.
-One is expansion, which employs GPT-4 to generate data covering a wider range of scenarios and question types, expanding to thousands of scenarios and tens of question types.
-Although this strategy partially addresses comprehensive coverage, we observe that it falls short of meeting the other requirements, as these exceed GPT-4's capabilities.
-We then take a step back and seek to augment the training data pool.
-The augmentation include altering objectives and constraints, rephrasing questions, and incorporating multiple modeling techniques.
-Essentially, we break down the remaining requirements into subtasks, allowing GPT-4 to generate the examples of higher problem-solution diversity within its limitations.
+\begin{enumerate} \item To ensure the effectiveness, robustness, and real-world applicability of our model, we have identified four crucial requirements that the training dataset must fulfill, as informed by academic research like \cite{alzubaidi2023survey,jiangPeekTokenBias2024} and industry insights.
+Inspired by these requirements, we design and implement {\sc OR-Instruct}, a semi-automated process for creating synthetic data tailored to optimization modeling.
+The process uses an iterative bootstrapping algorithm (see Figure \ref{fig:OR-Instruct}).
+Initially, we collect a set of seed industry cases (e.g., 686 cases in our study) and add them to the training data pool.
+Following this, we use two strategies. {One is expansion, which employs GPT-4 and leverages its in-context learning capability to generate data spanning diverse scenarios and question types.
+Another is the augmentation strategy, which involves modifying objectives and constraints, rephrasing questions, and incorporating diverse modeling techniques to ensure the difficulty and quality of generation problems.
 Finally, heuristics are used to automatically filter out obviously low-quality data.
-This process can be repeated through many iterations until reaching the desired data size.
-Notably, the process also supports easy customization by simply adding new seed data and scenarios.
+This cycle can be repeated multiple iterations until the training data pool reaches the requisite volume (e.g., 32,481 cases in our study).
+Notably, this approach is highly customizable; new seed data and scenarios can be seamlessly introduced to adapt the dataset to specific needs.}

-To evaluate the effectiveness of {\sc OR-Instruct}, we introduce IndustryOR, the first industrial benchmark for optimization modeling.
-This benchmark uses data sourced from 13 different industries, covering 5 types of questions across 3 levels of difficulty.
-For comprehensive evaluation, we also include NL4OPT~\cite{nl4opt} and MAMO~\cite{huang2024mamo} benchmarks.

-We apply the data from {\sc OR-Instruct} to train open-source LLMs of approximately 7b size, including Mistral-7B~\cite{jiang2023mistral}, Deepseek-Math-7B-Base~\cite{deepseekmath}, and LLaMA-3-8B~\cite{llama3modelcard}.
-We call the resulting models as ORLMs and observe significantly improved capability in optimization modeling.
-Our experimental results show that our best-performing ORLM achieves state-of-the-art performance on the NL4OPT, MAMO, and IndustryOR benchmarks.